 Eat Your Antioxidants:

 Although having a diet rich in fruits and vegetables can help you maintain a youthful appearance, antioxidants in particular seem to help reignite the skin’s vitality, vibrancy and overall look.
 That is because they provide protection against the damaging effects of free radicals on the cells in your body, including those in your skin.
 Almonds, green tea, avocado and sweet potatoes are all foods rich in antioxidants.
-Click here for more antioxidant-rich foods.
+Click here to learn more about antioxidant-rich foods.

 Cut Back On Sugar: